panoptisDev/panoptis_testnet/README.md

 Congratulations!
-You are now connected to the PulseChain Testnet.
-Existing ethereum accounts that had balances as of block 13,224,745 (Sep-14-2021 03:48:51 PM +UTC) will have the equivalent on balance on the PulseChain Testnet.
+You are now connected to the panoptis.network Testnet.
+Existing ethereum accounts that had balances as of block 13,224,745 (Sep-14-2021 03:48:51 PM +UTC) will have the equivalent on balance on the panoptis.network Testnet.

-Getting tPLS to use on the PulseChain Testnet
+Getting tPLS to use on the panoptis.network Testnet
 To get tPLS you can use the tPLS faucet.

-Navigate to the tPLS faucet https://faucet.testnet.pulsechain.com/
+Navigate to the tPLS faucet https://faucet.testnet.panoptis.network/

 Connect your Metamask wallet by clicking on the button.
 Enter the address you want to send tPLS to and click the Request button.